What is Difference between Eukaryotic cell and prokaryotic cell?

 The eukaryotic cell has a membrane that encloses the nucleus separating it from the cytoplasm.
 The prokaryotic cell does not have structures with membranes inside, that is, its intracellular content is scattered in the cytoplasm.

 All living things are composed of cells that, depending on their structure, can be eukaryotes or prokaryotes.
-The French naturalist, zoologist and biologist Édouard Pierre Léon Chatton (1883-1947) were the first to distinguish between eukaryotic organisms, those with nucleus cells, and prokaryotes, which are anucleated.
+The French naturalist, zoologist and biologist Édouard Pierre Léon Chatton (1883-1947) were the first to distinguish between eukaryotic organisms, those with nucleus cells, and prokaryotes, which are anucleate.

-Definition A cell without a defined nucleus, its genetic material is dispersed in the cytoplasm.
+A cell without a defined nucleus, its genetic material is dispersed in the cytoplasm.
 Cell with a nucleus defined by a membrane that contains the genetic material.

-Size Between 1 and 10 microns.
-Between 10 and 100 microns.
+It is about Between 1 and 10 microns.

-Shape It can be spherical, cane, spelling, or spiral.
+It can be spherical, cane, spelling, or spiral.
 Although they are unicellular, they can form colonies.
 Very varied, they can constitute unicellular or multicellular organisms.

-Genetic information Located in a nucleoid, without being surrounded by a membrane.
+Located in a nucleoid, without being surrounded by a membrane.
 DNA and proteins from the chromatin that is concentrated in the nucleus

-Cellular division Direct, mainly by binary fission.
+Direct, mainly by binary fission.
 There is no mitotic spindle or microtubules.
 For mitosis and meiosis.
 It has a mitotic spindle or some form of microtubule management.

-Genes Expressed in groups called operons.
+Expressed in groups called operons.
 Expressed individually; They have introns and exons.

-What is a eukaryotic cell?
+what is a eukaryotic cell?

 The eukaryotic cell is the building block of the life of protozoa, fungi, plants, and animals.
 It is characterized by keeping its genetic material packaged within a membrane, forming the nucleus.
 It also has other intracellular structures surrounded by membranes, known as organelles: mitochondria, vesicles, chloroplasts, among others.